 - Power: If you are going to use your mic on a laptop or other portable device, you have to make sure it doesn’t draw too much power.
 If this is the case, you will have to provide additional power with a USB hub.

 - Sensitivity: This is the lowest level of decibels at which a microphone can pick up sound.
 The more sensitive a mic is, the lower sounds you can hear through the microphone.

 - Sound pressure level (SPL): The SPL tells you the maximum level of decibels a mic can pick up without any distortion in the sound.

-There are several options when it comes to the type of microphones you can get for your computer.
+There are several options for the type of microphones you can get for your computer.
 However, for the vast majority of small business use cases, you only need to know about a couple of them.

-You can find condenser microphones in studios as they do a great job of reproducing voices and instruments.
-These microphones have more of a studio feel delivering clear and crisp vocals.
+You can find condenser mics in studios as they do a great job of reproducing voices and instruments.
+These microphones have more of a studio feel, delivering clear and crisp vocals.

-A dynamic microphone, also known as magneto-dynamic microphones, works through electromagnetic induction.
+A dynamic microphone, also known as magneto-dynamic microphones, works through electromagnetic induction and they don’t pick up background noise.
 These microphones are more rugged, moisture resistant, and considerably cheaper.
-The quality of the sound is not as high as a condenser mic, but if you are going to be outdoors it is the right microphone.
+The sound quality is not as high as a condenser mic, but if you are going to be outdoors, it is the right microphone.